Now I've Seen Everything

 ANGELA WEISS/AFP/East News

-Indya Moore, born on January 17, 1995, is an actress and model, mostly known for her role in Pose.
-In 2019, Time magazine named Indya among the “100 Most Influential People of the Year.”
-The actress came out as transgender and non-binary and prefers they/them and she/her pronouns.
+Indya Moore is an actress and model born on January 17, 1995, who gained popularity for her role in Pose.
+Time magazine recognized Indya’s influence by including her in the “100 Most Influential People of the Year” in 2019.
+Indya identifies as non-binary and transgender and prefers the pronouns they/them and she/her.

 7. Hunter Schafer